AStroCvijo/Indexer/README.md

 `-query or -q` followed by the string you want to search for e.g. `print` This will print all the occurrences of `print` in the given folder

+`-case or -c`
+This will indicate that you want the search to be case-sensitive (when the folder is indexed it's either for case-sensitive or case-insensitive search, so forcing a re-index is suggested)

 ### Example usage
 `gradlew run --args="-p .\\Data -f -q print"`